lnurl/awesome-lnurl/README.md

 * [lnurl-auth explained](https://xn--57h.bigsun.xyz/lnurl-auth.html) &ndash; Everything you always wanted
 * [lnurl-withdraw flow](https://⚡️.bigsun.xyz/lnurl-withdraw-flow.txt) &ndash; One of those incomprehensible program action-data flows detailing how **lnurl-withdraw** takes place.
 * [lnurl-pay flow](https://⚡️.bigsun.xyz/lnurl-pay-flow.txt) &ndash; Same as above, but for **lnurl-pay**.
-* [lnurl-pay for everything](https://xn--57h.bigsun.xyz/lnurl-pay-for-everything.html) &ndash; an article about how **lnurl-pay** can bring China's QR frenzy to the rest of the world in a non-centralised manner.

 Services